hamsho93/vaccine/replit.md

 # Overview

-This is a medical vaccine history parsing application that helps healthcare professionals analyze and standardize unstructured vaccine records.
-The application uses AI (OpenAI GPT-4o) to parse free-form vaccine history text and convert it into structured, CDC-compliant data for easy analysis and record-keeping.
+This is a comprehensive medical vaccine history parsing and catch-up planning application that helps healthcare professionals analyze unstructured vaccine records and generate CDC-compliant catch-up immunization recommendations.
+The application uses AI (OpenAI GPT-4o) to parse free-form vaccine history text and convert it into structured data, then applies CDC catch-up immunization schedule rules to determine what vaccines a patient needs next.

-The system is built as a full-stack web application with a React frontend for data input and visualization, and a Node.js/Express backend that handles the AI parsing logic.
-It's designed specifically for medical professionals who need to quickly process and standardize vaccine histories from various sources.
+The system is built as a full-stack web application with a React frontend for data input and visualization, and a Node.js/Express backend that handles both AI parsing logic and catch-up recommendation calculations.
+It's designed specifically for medical professionals who need to quickly process vaccine histories and generate catch-up plans based on current CDC guidelines (2025.1).

 # User Preferences